-The media attention to "swine flu" (aka H1N1) has raised concerns about how communities can work together to minimize its impacts.
+The media attention to Covid-19 has raised concerns about how communities can work together to minimize its impacts.
 Westmont's Student Health Center has taken the lead in coming up with recommendations to help the college respond appropriately.

 - Personal hygiene is key.
 It is the single most important factor in preventing infection.
 Everyone should wash hands often, and use the sanitizers found in public gathering places all over campus.

 - A cold & flu kit is recommended for all students to assemble/purchase and keep in their dorm room.

 - Vaccinations will be offered at the Student Health Center when available from suppliers.
 Details can be found at the link just below here.

 - Social distancing is the new byword for having people keep their bugs to themselves.
 When feasible for students to be cared for by family at home, that's preferable.
 When there's no where else to go, students should remain in their room until 24 hours have passed with no fever (and no fever-reducing medication).
 The Residence Life staff will assist in coordinating meals.

 One of our five key mission aims is that our students become global citizens.
 To encounter and process one's experience of other cultures is a vital part of achieving that aim.
 Hundreds of students are outside the US every year.
 Among the ways we guard their safety are these:

 - Pre-travel orientation programs for students and faculty, dealing with safety, cross-cultural sensitivity, and so on

 - Special insurance policies designed for foreign travel exposure